Goldbelt Tram: History

 The Goldbelt Tram is one of Southeast Alaska's most popular tourist attractions, with around 200,000 visitors each summer.

+On April 30, 2026, the tram failed to slow down as it approached the bottom of the tramway, sending two people (employees) to the hospital..
+As of June 17, 2026, the tram remains closed.

 Technical information and operation

 The Goldbelt Tram uses a cable transportation system known as an aerial tramway, first used in the European Alps in the late 1800s.
 Tramways have been traditionally associated with ski areas, but today these systems are also used in other visitor attractions, material hauling and urban transportation.
 Leitner-Poma of America, the Goldbelt Tram builder, is a subsidiary of Pomagalski, S. A., the world's largest supplier of ropeway transportation systems.

 The tram has two 60-passenger cabins, capable of a maximum uphill capacity of 1050 people per hour.
 Maximum speed is 2000 ft/min.
 This type of tram is known as a double-reversible or "jig-back".
 Both cabins are coupled to a common haul rope and they move in unison, one up and one down.

 The main drive system is a 600 hp 500V DC GE electric motor.
 The full-time back up system has two 360 hp Cummins diesel engines with a hydro static drive.
 Both systems are coupled to a common gearbox.

 The haul rope is 7875 ft of 35 mm solid core cable.
 The cable has a breaking strength of 172230 lb.
 The haul cable operates at 30050 lb tension per side.
 The cabins ride on two each 50 mm double locking coil track ropes.
 Each cable is 3526 ft long with a breaking strength of 616700 lb.
 All cables were manufactured by Fatzer of Switzerland.